My philosophy for potting is to keep designs simple and put great emphasis on craftsmanship and function.

 Why own a beautiful functional object and not experience the pleasure of using it for the purpose for which it was intended?

-There is a peace and tranquility about the place which is mirrored in the quiet colours and textures of my work.
+There is a peace and tranquillity about the place which is mirrored in the quiet colours and textures of my work.

 The ceramics studio established in 1983 is located alongside the Caldon canal at Consall Forge, an idyllic situation in the heart of the Consall Nature Reserve and R.S.P.B. sanctuary.